As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Paper Trail is a top-down puzzle adventure game that will have your brain working overtime, but the special journey you go on makes all of the brain training worthwhile.
 You play at Paige, guiding her through her story and engaging with interesting characters who have their own stories to tell.

-In our Paper Trail review, we gave it a 7/10, explaining that “Paper Trail provides a refreshing addition to the puzzle game genre, giving us head-scratching levels to work through while following the story of a young girl leaving home for the first time.
-While the puzzles might not be to everyone’s taste, it’s a lovely little entry to the Switch’s library.”
+In her Paper Trail review, Holly Alice gave it a 7/10, explaining that "Paper Trail provides a refreshing addition to the puzzle game genre, giving us head-scratching levels to work through while following the story of a young girl leaving home for the first time.
+While the puzzles might not be to everyone's taste, it's a lovely little entry to the Switch's library."

 So, what do you think?
 Ready to put your intelligence to the test with our list of the best brain training games on Switch and mobile?
 If you'd prefer to lose yourself in the world of sports, our football games, baseball games, and wrestling games guide might be more your speed.